Craft the Perfect Mobile Experience: Show & Hide Shopify Sections with CSS

 Finding Your Theme’s Breakpoint

-This guide uses a general breakpoint of 750px.
+The general breakpoint of 750px is what I use for the Dawn theme.
 However, some themes might have different breakpoints.
 To locate your theme’s specific breakpoint:

 • Go to “Online Store” > “Themes” in your Shopify admin.